opal/opal.github.io/source/docs/compiled_ruby.html.md

 window.close!
 ```

-### Calling Javascript Methods
+### Calling JavaScript Methods

-You can make direct javascript method calls on using the `recv.JS.method`
+You can make direct JavaScript method calls on using the `recv.JS.method`
 syntax.
-For example, if you have a javascript object named `foo` and want to call the
+For example, if you have a JavaScript object named `foo` and want to call the
 `bar` method on it with no arguments, with or without parentheses:

 ```ruby